About

 In addition to the collections we have digitized and shared on this site, the Portsmouth Public Library houses a number of unique collections which we hope to digitize in the future, such as:

-World War II Records – This collection of 20 files was compiled by the Portsmouth War Records Committee during the World War II years.
-It includes reports (business, club and organizations), photographs, scrapbooks, newspaper clippings, posters and pamphlets.
+World War II Records — This collection of 20 files was compiled by the Portsmouth War Records Committee during the World War II years.
+It includes reports (business, club, and organizations), photographs, scrapbooks, newspaper clippings, posters and pamphlets.

-Art Collections – These include a collection of drawings by Helen Pearson (1871-1949), several works by Susan Ricker Knox (1875?-1959), and notably, two paintings by Russell Cheney (1881-1945), among other artists whose works are owned by the library.
+Art Collections – These include watercolors of Europe by Sarah Haven Foster (1827-1900), several works by Susan Ricker Knox (1875?-1959), and notably, two paintings by Russell Cheney (1881-1945), among other artists whose works are owned by the library.

 The Collection is open to the public for general use during all regular library hours.
 The Special Collections and Reference staff is available to assist with guiding you through the collection.